davidcereal/dberger1989.github.io/_posts/06-21-2016-tuning-hadoop-raspberry-pi.markdown

 ## Baking Hadoop Pi
 I’ve been eager to try out distributed computing and storage, and figured there was no better place to start than the big yellow elephant in the room—Hadoop.

-There was something that seemed really cool about having my own physical cluster of computers, so I bought four Raspberry Pi 3 computers, a mini storage tower for them, some 32gb micro SD cards, an ethernet switch box to connect all the computers, and a 5-port usb power-bank so I’d only need to use one power outlet.
+There was something that seemed really cool about having my own physical distributed computing cluster, so I bought four Raspberry Pi 3 computers, a mini storage tower for them, some 32GB micro SD cards, an ethernet switch box to connect all the computers, and a 5-port usb power-bank so I’d only need to use one power outlet.
 Putting it all together was super fun!
 Here’s how it turned out:

 <img src ="/assets/images/post_images/picluster.jpeg" style="width:560px"/>